 - Different measures avoid paying for the same performance twice.

-The following chart sets forth the definition of and rationale for each of the financial performance metrics that was used for the Fiscal 2019 Annual Incentive Plan:
+The following chart sets forth the definition of and rationale for each of the financial performance metrics that was used for the Fiscal 2021 Annual Incentive Plan:

 |Financial Performance Metrics||Definition||Rationale for Metric|

-|GAAP Net Revenue||Net revenue as reported in our Annual Report on Form 10-K for fiscal 2019||Reflects top line financial performance, which is a strong indicator of our long-term ability to drive stockholder value|
+|GAAP Net Revenue||Net revenue as reported in our Annual Report on Form 10-K for fiscal 2021||Reflects top line financial performance, which is a strong indicator of our long-term ability to drive stockholder value|

-|GAAP Business Revenue||Segment net revenue as reported in our Annual Report on Form 10-K for fiscal 2019|
+|GAAP Business Revenue||Segment net revenue as reported in our Annual Report on Form 10-K for fiscal 2021|

-|Adjusted Non-GAAP Operating Profit(1)||Non-GAAP operating profit, as defined and reported in our fourth quarter fiscal 2019 earnings press release (of $3.4 billion in fiscal 2019) and summarized in footnote (1) below, further adjusted by excluding bonus net of income tax||Reflects bottom line financial performance, which is directly tied to stockholder value on a short-term basis.
+|Adjusted Non-GAAP Operating Profit(1)||Non-GAAP operating profit, as defined and reported in our fourth quarter fiscal 2021 earnings press release (of $5.8 billion in fiscal 2021) and summarized in footnote (1) below, further adjusted by excluding bonus.||Reflects operational financial performance, which is directly tied to stockholder value on a short-term basis.
 Provides stronger alignment with our long-term strategic and financial plans|

-|Non-GAAP Free Cash Flow as a Percentage of Revenue(2)||Cash flow from operations less the net of investments in and proceeds from sales of property, plant and equipment, and the net impact of the one-time Oracle litigation proceeds received, as reported in our fourth quarter fiscal 2019 earnings press release and summarized in footnote (2) below divided by net revenue as reported in our Annual Report on Form 10-K for fiscal 2019 (expressed as a percentage of revenue)||Reflects efficiency of cash management practices, including working capital and capital expenditures|
+|Non-GAAP Free Cash Flow as a Percentage of Revenue(2)||Net cash provided by operating activities adjusted for net investments in leases, net investments in property, plant and equipment, and the net impact of the one-time Oracle litigation proceeds received, as reported in our fourth quarter fiscal 2021 earnings press release and summarized in footnote (2) below divided by net revenue as reported in our Annual Report on Form 10-K for fiscal 2021 (expressed as a percentage of revenue)||Reflects efficiency of cash management practices, including working capital and capital expenditures|

-Following fiscal 2019, the HRC Committee reviewed performance against the financial metrics and certified the results as follows:
+Following fiscal 2021, the HRC Committee reviewed performance against the financial metrics and certified the results as follows: